-The earth cable shall be a minimum single 10mm2 TPS stranded copper cable.
+The earthing cable is to be a single 10mm2 stranded copper cable.

-The Contractor shall ensure that all new steel poles have earths terminating in the body of the pole by drilling and affixing with a suitable galvanised nut and bolt with a crimped terminal fitting on the earthed cable.
+The Contractor will ensure that all new steel poles have earths terminating in the body of the pole by drilling and affixing with a suitable galvanised nut and bolt with a crimped terminal fitting on the earthed cable.
 They are to be securely fixed to the approved insulated panel and all cables are to be continuous between the terminals.

-Fuse/Inspection covers shall be earthed as above.
+Inspection covers are to be earthed as above.